MoseleyBioinformaticsLab/nmrstarlib/README.rst

 In addition, the nmrstarlib package provides methods to visualize chemical shift data.

-:mod:`nmrstarlib` can be used in several ways:
+The :mod:`nmrstarlib` package can be used in several ways:

    * As a library for accessing and manipulating data stored in NMR-STAR format files.
    * As a command-line tool to convert between NMR-STAR format and its equivalent JSONized